-If the pump is equipped with a pressure relief valve (10A), it can be mounted on either the head assembly (01A) or the housing assembly (04).
-Some models are equipped with one of each.
-Take note as to the direction in which the relief valve is mounted.
-To remove either style, remove the capscrews (B) securing the relief valve to the pump.
-The O-rings (O) may remain in the head (01A) or in the housing (04A).
+If the pump is equipped with a pressure relief valve (10A), take note as to the direction in which the relief valve is mounted.
+To remove the relief valve, disengage the capscrews (B) securing the relief valve to the pump.
+The O-rings (O) may remain in the head (01A).
 Remove and discard the O-rings.
-For relief valve maintenance, see RELIEF VALVE DISASSEMBLY followed by RELIEF VALVE RE-SASSEMBLY at the end of this section.
+For relief valve maintenance, see RELIEF VALVE DISASSEMBLY followed by RELIEF VALVE REASSEMBLY at the end of this section.